freedomofpress/securedrop-workstation/README.md

 - `sd-journalist` is used for accessing the journalist Tor hidden service.
 It uses `sd-whonix` as its network gateway.
 The submission processing workflow is triggered from this VM as submissions are downloaded.
 - `sd-svs` is a non-networked VM used to store and explore submissions after they're unarchived and decrypted.
 Any files double-clicked in this VM are opened in a disposable VM.
 - `sd-whonix` is the Tor gateway used to contact the journalist Tor hidden service.
 It's configured with the auth key for the hidden service.
 The default Qubes Whonix workstation uses the non-SecureDrop Whonix gateway, and thus won't be able to access the `Journalist Interface`.
 - `sd-gpg` is a Qubes split-gpg AppVM, used to hold submission decryption keys and do the actual submission crypto.
-- Qubes' `dispvm` is configured both to decrypt incoming submissions (utilizing `sd-gpg`) and to open all files for the `sd-svs` VM.
+- `sd-dispvm` is an AppVM used as the template for the disposable VMs used for processing and opening files

 Submissions are processed in the following steps: